 PMS treatment is based on relieving symptoms.
 Treatment begins with a thorough assessment of your symptoms and their impact on your daily life.
 Treatments for PMS include the following:

-Medications.
+- Medications.
 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) -- such as aspirin, ibuprofen (Advil), and naproxen (Aleve) -- may help relieve symptoms such as headache, backache, cramps, and breast tenderness.
 Medications may be prescribed in cases of severe depression or anxiety.
 Certain antidepressants may be useful to treat severe PMS.
 Oral contraceptives have been prescribed to treat PMS and may be helpful, but there is little data to support their effectiveness.
-The diuretic spironolactone (available by prescription) can reduce the fluid retention of PMS.
+The diuretic spironolactone (available by prescription) may occassionally be used to reduce the fluid retention of PMS.

 Many small studies have looked at the use of natural progesterone, primrose oil, black cohosh, wild yam root, chaste tree fruit, dong quai, and vitamin B6 to relieve PMS symptoms.
 So far, these have been found to be ineffective or of limited benefit and are not recommended.